derektypist/nightlife-coordination/README.md

 Try using the [Yelp API](https://www.yelp.com/developers/documentation/v3) to find venues in the cities that your users search for.

+**Information Architecture**

+User consists of local - username and password (both strings) and facebook - id, token, email and name (all strings).

 ## Technologies

 Uses the technologies of express.js, MongoDB, Mongoose